 In the months that followed, West Virginia ran her trials and shakedown and underwent post-commissioning alterations.
-After a brief period of work at the New York Navy Yard, the ship made the passage to Hampton Roads, although experiencing trouble with her steering gear while en route.
-Overhauling the troublesome gear thoroughly while in Hampton Roads, West Virginia put to sea on the morning of 16 June 1924.
+After a brief period of work at the New York Navy Yard, the ship made the passage to Hampton Roads, although it experienced trouble with its steering gear while en route.
+Overhauling the troublesome gear thoroughly while in Hampton Roads, West Virginia, put to sea on the morning of 16 June 1924.
 At 1010, while the battleship was steaming in the center of Lynnhaven Channel, the quartermaster at the wheel reported that the rudder indicator would not answer.
-The ringing of the emergency bell to the steering motor room produced no response; Capt.
-Senn quickly ordered all engines stopped, but the engine room telegraph would not answer—it was later discovered that there was no power to the engine room telegraph or the steering telegraph.
+The ringing of the emergency bell in the steering motor room produced no response; Capt.
+Senn quickly ordered all engines to stop, but the engine room telegraph would not answer.
+It was later discovered that there was no power to the engine room telegraph or the steering telegraph.

-The court of inquiry, investigating the grounding, found that inaccurate and misleading navigational data had been supplied the ship.
+The court of inquiry investigating the grounding found that inaccurate and misleading navigational data had been supplied to the ship.
 The legends on the charts provided were found to have indicated uniformly greater channel width than actually existed.
-The findings of the court thus exonerated Capt.
+The court's findings thus exonerated Capt.
 Senn and the navigator from any blame.

 The ship later won the American Defense Cup— presented by the American Defense Society to the battleship obtaining the highest merit with all guns in short-range firing—and the Spokane Cup, presented by that city's Chamber of Commerce in recognition of the battleship's scoring the highest merit with all guns at short range.
 In 1925, West Virginia won the Battle Efficiency Pennant for battleships—the first time that the ship had won the coveted "Meatball."
 She won it again in 1927, 1932, and 1933.